Skip to content

 $lSpan fields, available only when the active dataset is spans.{{$l.span_id}}, {{$l.trace_id}}, {{$l.service.name}}

-Selected values are URL-encoded (encodeURIComponent) before substitution, so values that contain spaces, slashes, or other reserved characters reach the destination intact.
-Resolved URLs open in a new browser tab with noopener and noreferrer set on the link.
+Resolved values are URL-encoded (encodeURIComponent) before substitution, so values that contain spaces, slashes, or other reserved characters reach the destination intact.
+Destinations open in a new browser tab with noopener and noreferrer set on the link.

 Trigger an action

-After saving, an action becomes available wherever its Data type and Filters match the current log or span.
+After saving, an action becomes available wherever its filters match and every placeholder in its URL template can resolve from the current log or span.

 1. Run a query in Explore so the grid contains the log or span you want to act on.